 The former Fowler residence in 1969.

 Next door lived grain commissioner Henry Fowler.
-Along Walnut Street to the south, millionaire Alexander Frasier, who owned the Argyle Building at 12th and McGee and a large interest in the Elm Ridge race track property, lived until his death in 1911.
+Along Walnut Street to the south, millionaire Alexander Frasier lived until his death in 1911.
+He owned the Argyle Building at 12th and McGee and had a large interest in the Elm Ridge race track property.

-On this block, the Conservatory of Music, started in 1907 downtown, moved into the former Charles Armour mansion.
+On this block, the Conservatory of Music, which started downtown in 1907, moved into the former Charles Armour mansion.
 In 1944, the thriving conservatory acquired the former Frasier home to the south, which had been used as a restaurant before becoming the music school’s annex.

 Also in 1944, Fowler’s home was purchased by the General Laborer’s Union, part of a trend that saw labor-related organizations moving into the area of Armour east of Main and Linwood west of Main.
 It remained a Union Hall until 1997.
 Although the home was on the National Register of Historic Places, it was demolished that year to make room for a new research laboratory for Interstate Bakeries.